project-repo/cagebreak/man/cagebreak-socket.7.md

 		- keyboards: object of objects for each keyboard
 			- name_of_keyboard: object for a keyboard
 				- repeat_delay: repeat delay in milliseconds as an integer
-				- repeat_rate: repeat rate in hertz as an integer
+				- repeat_rate: repeat rate in 1/sec as an integer
 		- cursor_coords: object of x and y coordinates
+		- TODO

 ```
 dump